 - infections in the surgical area or surrounding organs

 Also, it is important to note that surgery is not permanently effective in every case.
-The authors of a 2014 study found that 7% of people who have a 360 degree fundoplication will have to repeat the surgery at least once.
+The authors of a

 Long-term side effects, such as increased gas in the abdomen, are also possible.

 People who already experience gas or pain from bloating should discuss alternative options with their doctor beforehand.